 The battery life seems excellent.
 I have not had the device long enough to say exactly how long it will last.
 So far, I’ve had the tablet for six days and only charged it once, and it was at about 70% charge when I received it. reMarkable says “weeks of battery,” but that depends on how much you use the device.
 I probably have it turned on for several hours per day.

-It’s hard to complain about anything on the hardware itself.
+Complaining about anything on the hardware is hard.
 If anything, the screen margins are pretty thick, especially at the bottom.
 It’s hard to notice until you are writing and start to run out of space on the page.

 Tip: You’ll need an external light source to see the screen.
 Don’t expect to read in the dark!